1-800-758-7571 | Hablamos Español!

 What is Sleep Apnea?

 Sleep apnea is characterized by lapses in breathing during sleep.
 The symptoms include snoring, interrupted sleep, headaches, and excessive daytime sleepiness.
-Most commonly, healthcare professionals treat sleep apnea by using a PAP machine to maintain clear airways while the individual is asleep.
+The most common treatment for sleep apnea involves using a PAP machine to keep airways clear during sleep.

 Health Risks Associated with Untreated Sleep Apnea